thuban87/Orbit/docs/UX Overhaul - Implementation Plan.md

 - "Orbit: New Person" command opens modal with correct fields
 - Photo URL shows live preview after paste
 - Submitting creates a properly formatted `.md` file in the right directory
+- File path is sanitized (names with special chars don't break)
 - Created file appears in Orbit sidebar on next index refresh
 - Template file is loaded from vault if it exists, default used if missing
+- `contactsFolder` setting: when set, only scans that folder; when empty, scans all
+- Creating a contact outside `contactsFolder` shows an informational notice

 ---